Netflix-Skunkworks/UnrealValidationFramework/README.md

 ## 5. Validations
-Validations can be implemented via Blueprints or by C++, they comprise a few key features which we outline below.
+Validations can be implemented via Blueprints or by C++, they all inherit from a ValidationBase class, which provides a few key features which we outline below.

 ### 5.1 Workflows
 Validations are tagged/associated with specific workflows.
 This allows us to filter validations and only execute the ones which are appropriate.